 Bamboo Lyocell is also biodegradable.

-As if that weren’t enough, it is soft, light, highly breathable, sun-protective, and antimicrobial which all comes together to put organic hemp at the top of our list for sustainable fabrics.
+As if that weren’t enough, it is soft, light, highly breathable, sun-protective, and antimicrobial which all come together to put organic hemp at the top of our list for sustainable fabrics.

 Certifications to look out for here include: